Cincinnati, Ohio, Schools that Provide Clerical Training

 Cincinnati State started out as the Cincinnati Cooperative School of Technology in 1966.
-It now offers over 40 certificate programs and 75 associate's degree programs in areas such as business, information and engineering technologies; the sciences and humanities; public safety and health.
+It now offers over 100 certificate and associate's degree programs in areas such as business, information and engineering technologies; the sciences and humanities; public safety and health.

 Associate of Arts in Pre-Business Administration